instructure/instructure-ui/packages/ui-pagination/src/components/Pagination/README.md

 Expects array of `PaginationButton` children.
 Focus and announcement of page change is the responsibility of your app.

-The `compact` variant truncates pages to show only the first, last, and pages surrounding the current one.
+If there are more than 5 pages, the `compact` variant truncates the page navigation to show only the first, last, and pages surrounding the current page.
+At fewer than 5 pages, no next/previous arrow buttons will be shown, and all pages will be listed.

 Provide an `onClick` to `PaginationButton` to handle navigation.